zgabievi/awesome-fe-resources/README.md

 - [spacetime](http://spacetime.how) - A lightweight javascript timezone library
 - [Headroom.js](https://wicky.nillia.ms/headroom.js/) - Give your pages some headroom.
 Hide your header until you need it.
 - [Spotlight.js](https://nextapps-de.github.io/spotlight/) - Web's most easy to integrate lightbox gallery library.
 Super-lightweight, outstanding performance, no dependencies.
+- [Tornis](https://tornis.robbowen.digital) - Taking its name from the forest watchtowers of Latvia, Tornis is a minimal JavaScript library that watches the state of your browser's viewport, allowing you to respond whenever something changes.
+Think of Tornis as a store for your viewport.

 #### JS Testing
 - [Mirage JS](https://miragejs.com) - Mirage JS is an API mocking library that lets you build, test and share a complete working JavaScript application without having to rely on any backend services.